4ntoninFille/Boids_simulation/README.md

 # Boids_simulation
-Simulation of Boids movement in SFMl
+Simulation of Boids movement in SFML

 In this project, i wanted to implement a Boids simulation and a QuadTree.